-In 1992, Franck advanced the claim that in the collapse of the Soviet Union and the rise of a pro-democracy movement in China prior to the crackdown in June 1989 the world was witnessing the global triumph of a democratic ideal that was first expressed in the American Declaration of Independence.
-Through a combination of emerging customary international law and treaty interpretation, "[d]emocracy," Franck argued, "is on the way to becoming a global entitlement," even a condition of a state's recognition in the community of states, "one that increasingly will be promoted and protected by collective international processes."320 Twenty-five years later, however, this norm still has not consolidated.
+In 1992, Franck advanced the claim that, in the collapse of the Soviet Union and the rise of a pro-democracy movement in China prior to the crackdown in June 1989, the world was witnessing the global triumph of a democratic ideal that was first expressed in the American Declaration of Independence.
+Through a combination of emerging customary international law and treaty interpretation, "[d]emocracy," Franck argued, "is on the way to becoming a global entitlement," even a condition of a state's recognition in the community of states, "one that increasingly will be promoted and protected by collective international processes."
+Twenty-five years later, however, this norm still has not consolidated.
 In fact, the last ten years have seen a strong and surprisingly successful pushback by authoritarian regimes against pro-democracy forces at home and democratic pressure from abroad.
 A number of established democracies have also seen populist pushback and backsliding toward illiberalism and anti-rule of law practices.

-Full explication of the reasons for the anti-democratic pushback and backsliding exceeds the scope of this monograph, but those reasons surely include the aftermath of the terrorist attacks on the United States on September 11th, with the ramping up of counterterrorism worldwide, impact of globalization and lingering economic consequences of the 2008 Great Recession as well as the rise of people power movements that led to the successful overthrow of dictatorships in what Russia considers its "near-abroad" and a change of corrupt governments in democracies.
+Full explication of the reasons for anti-democratic pushback and backsliding exceeds the scope of this monograph, but those reasons surely include the ramping up of counterterrorism efforts worldwide in the aftermath of September 11th; the impact of globalization and lingering economic consequences of the 2008 Great Recession; and the democratic "Color Revolutions" in what Russia considers its "near-abroad" giving rise to a newly aggressive Russian foreign policy.

 Franck's claim that international law was newly developing a "right to democracy" shows that such a right was not yet recognized.
 International human rights law is somewhat schizophrenic with respect to a right to democracy.
 The UN Charter does not mention democracy but links human rights and self-determination in Articles 1 and 55, without, however, clearly explicating either term.
-At the same time, Article 1 of both the ICCPR and ICESCR declares the right of self-determination, defined broadly as a right enabling "peoples" to "freely determine their political status and freely pursue their economic, social and cultural development."321 By their terms, Article 1 in both Covenants seems to guarantee the right of a people to democratically choose their form of self-government.
-Article 25 of the ICCPR protects, among other things, the rights "to take part in the conduct of public affairs, directly or through freely chosen representatives" and "to vote and to be elected at genuine periodic elections which shall be by universal and equal suffrage and shall be held by secret ballot, guaranteeing the free expression of the will of the electors."322 But, as Franck recognized, the "notion that the [international] community can impose such standards, on which the democratic entitlement is based" is in tension with the principle of state sovereignty, embodied in Article 2(7) of the UN Charter, which provides that the UN shall not interfere in matters "essentially within the domestic jurisdiction of states."
+At the same time, Article 1 of both the ICCPR and ICESCR declares the right of self-determination, defined broadly as a right enabling "peoples" to "freely determine their political status and freely pursue their economic, social and cultural development."
+By their terms, Article 1 in both Covenants seems to guarantee the right of a people to democratically choose their form of self-government.
+Article 25 of the ICCPR protects, among other things, the rights "to take part in the conduct of public affairs, directly or through freely chosen representatives" and "to vote and to be elected at genuine periodic elections which shall be by universal and equal suffrage and shall be held by secret ballot, guaranteeing the free expression of the will of the electors."
+But, as Franck recognized, the "notion that the [international] community can impose such standards, on which the democratic entitlement is based" is in tension with the principle of state sovereignty, embodied in Article 2(7) of the UN Charter, which provides that the UN shall not interfere in matters "essentially within the domestic jurisdiction of states."